-To create a full backup, you must install the Symantec VSS provider.
-The VMware VSS provider creates copy-only backups, which cannot be used as a basis to truncate logs.
-See "lostalling the Symantec VSS provider for vSphere" on page 103.
+- To create a full backup, you must install the Veritas VSS provider.
+The VMware VSS provider creates copy-only backups, which cannot be used as a basis to truncate logs. - See "Installing the Veritas VSS provider for vSphere" on page 97. - For SQL Server 2012 and later, the account that runs the Microsoft SQL Server Service must have full permissions for the NetBackup Legacy Network Service temp directory.

-See "Installing the Symantec VSS provider for vSphere" on page 103.

-- For SQL Server 2012 and later, the account that runs the Microsoft SQL Server Service must have full permissions for the NetBackup Legacy Network Service temp directory.
 This directory is C:\Users\user\AppData\Local\Temp.
 User is the account that runs the NetBackup Legacy Network Service. - To truncate logs, you must first perform a full VMware backup without log truncation.
 Without this initial full backup, the ASC job fails.
 When this backup is complete, then enable log truncation in the policy.